MaheshIare/spring-boot-jwt-security/README.md

 ```

 ## Questions
-If you have project related questions please create a new ticket with your question here [Create Issue](https://github.com/MaheshIare/spring-boot-jwt-security/issues)
+If you have project related questions please create a ticket with your question here [Create Issue](https://github.com/MaheshIare/spring-boot-jwt-security/issues)

 ## Author